Tips for Consistent Cash-Flow for Single-Person Business

 ► Offer discounts for early payments

-Offering early bird discounts is likely to entice your customers to may payments before time.
-It creates a win-win.
-While you get your reservation in the cash kitty before time, they benefit by getting a discount.
+Offering early bird discounts is likely to entice your customers to make payments before due dates.
+It creates a win-win situation.
+While you get your payments before the due date, they benefit by getting a discount.

 ► Harden the terms to include the penalty for delayed payments

-Imposing a late fee for overdue payments can work in your favor as a) the client would want to avoid it b) you would get paid before the other contractors.
+Imposing a late fee for overdue payments can work in your favor as a) the client would want to avoid additional charges; b) you earn income when payments are late.

 6. Implement milestone payments

-Alter your terms and conditions to incorporate milestone payment – instead of all payments at the end of work done.
+Alter your terms and conditions to incorporate milestone payments – instead of all payments being due at job completion.
 This way your cash reserves can be replenished from time to time.
 You could also consider working on a part-advance (deposit) payment too.
-It is not an uncommon norm in business.
-If your clients are cash-rich they may be open to this concept.
+It is not uncommon in business to request a deposit.
+If your clients can afford it, they may be open to this concept.

 7. Negotiate terms with your supplier

-Seek discounts for paying before time.
+Seek discounts for paying before time from your vendors and supliers.
 Pay in time, if not early, to avoid falling prey to the late payment penalty.
 This also helps you build trust.
-If you are facing temporary issues, you could request your vendor to relax the terms as a one-off case.
+If you are facing temporary issues, let your vendor know and request relaxed terms as a one-off case.